grafana/grafana/docs/sources/enterprise/_index.md

 ## Usage Insights

-[Usage Insights]({{< relref "usage-insights.md" >}}) allows you to understand how your Grafana instance is used.
-You can see who is looking at a dashboard, how often this dashboard is seen or encounters errors.
+[Usage Insights]({{< relref "usage-insights.md" >}}) allow you to understand how your Grafana instance is used.
+You can see who is looking at a dashboard, how often a dashboard is seen, and which dashboards are prone to errors.
 You'll also be able to discover what are the least and the most used dashboards.

 ## Enterprise plugins